 Research interest and Phd Supervision:

 Prof. Caiani is open to supervising students in areas related to:

 - Social Movements, Europeanization and European Protest Campaigns

 - Radical Right political parties and Movements

 - Extreme right

 - Collective mobilization, transnationalization, and social networks

-- Methods: formalized content analysis, frame analysis, interviews, social network analysis, protest event analysis
+- Methods: focus groups, formalized content analysis, frame analysis, interviews, social network analysis, protest event analysis, visual analysis